-In fall of 2017, Calgary Public Library staff had the opportunity to participate in the KAIROS Blanket Exercise.
+In fall of 2017, Calgary Public Library staff had the opportunity to participate in the KAIROS Blanket Exerciseopens a new window.
 The interactive learning experience covers more than 500 years of history in a one-and-a-half-hour workshop, followed by a talking circle.

 The blanket exercise is designed to build understanding and empathy, and to raise awareness of the historical and existing nation-to-nation relationship between Indigenous and non-Indigenous peoples in Canada.
 Participants read first-person perspectives, while blankets are used to represent the land of Indigenous peoples in Canada, through pre-contact, treaty-making, colonization, and resistance.